Type of school: Co-educational independent day/boarding school

 Oundle School is the largest boarding school in England after Eton and Millfield.
 The various school buildings which date from the 15th century are scattered around the market town, with the Cloisters acting as the nucleus of the school community.

-It is situated in Oundle, Northamptonshire, England.
+Situated in Oundle, Northamptonshire, the East Midlands of England.

 In 2015, 64% of the students have achieved grades A*/A at A-level, and 85% at GCSE standard.
 26 students have been admitted to study at Oxbridge, and more than 40 students received places at Russell Group Universities.
 Students are required to choose 4 A-level subjects in total; it is a requirement of the School that each pupil takes at least three A levels or Pre-U subjects.
 English, Mathematics and Science are compulsory at (i)GCSE levels.